 |

-of natural materials; there are two types of product, powders
+materials; there are two types of product, powders and

-for their flavor as the ingredients of Japanese-style dishes,
+especially for their flavor as the ingredients of

-which have a delicate taste.
-Use of technology that enables
+Japanese-style dishes, which have a delicate taste.
+Use of

-concentration, and drying technologies allows us to seal fragrant
+technologies allows us to seal fragrant components, which

 |